 "You could try asking Scorpius."

 Rose wrinkled her nose.
 "I hate Scorpius."
 She said that every time his name was mentioned.

 "I know.
 You say that every time his name is mentioned."
 Albus shrugged again.
 "I don't know how else to help.
 But good luck."

-As Rose left the pitch, she heard a loud POP behind her and Albus groan.
+Sighing, Rose left the pitch.
+Behind her, she heard a loud POP like a small explosion and Albus groaned.

 "Ugh!
 Anastasia!
 You're everywhere!"